wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Cultures/Cultures/Wood_Elf.md

 You are proficient with longbows and shortswords.
 \
 **Languages.**
-You can speak, read, write, and sign Common and Elvish.
+You can speak or sign, read, and write Common and Elvish.